sinclairzx81/typebox/readme.md

 ### TypeCompiler

-The TypeCompiler is a Just-In-Time (JIT) runtime compiler that can be used to convert TypeBox types into fast validation routines.
-This compiler is specifically tuned for fast compilation and validation for TypeBox types only.
+The TypeBox TypeCompiler is a high performance JIT compiler that transforms TypeBox types into optimized JavaScript validation routines.
+The compiler is tuned for fast compilation as well as fast value assertion.
+It is designed to serve as a validation backend that can be integrated into larger applications; but can also be used as a general purpose validator.

 The TypeCompiler is provided as an optional import.